Head Shots:

 - For jewelry, you want it large enough to be visible, but small enough not to become the main focus of the image.
 If you have dark hair, consider wearing shiny or light pieces, so they are more visible.

-- Please note that sweaters and cardigans can sometimes come off as matronly, so make sure you are truly going for casual if you wear a sweater.
+- Please note that sweaters and cardigans can sometimes come off as matronly, so make sure you are truly going for cozy-casual if you wear a sweater.

 Notes for Men’s Wardrobe-